kubernetes/enhancements/keps/sig-node/6007-numa-utilization-aware-topology-manager-policy-options/README.md

 Inspect the kubelet configuration of the nodes: check the feature gate status and the `numa-allocation-strategy` value in `topologyManagerPolicyOptions`.

+A non-zero `kubelet_topology_manager_numa_score_selection_total` on a node confirms that the option is not merely configured but is actually changing placement decisions, and its `numa_allocation_strategy` label reports which strategy is in effect.

 ###### How can someone using this feature know that it is working for their instance?

+- [x] Metrics
+  - Metric name: `kubelet_topology_manager_numa_score_selection_total`
+  - Components exposing the metric: kubelet

+The counter increases whenever score-based selection picks a different NUMA node than the pre-existing narrowest/closest tiebreak would have picked, so a rising value is direct evidence that the feature is operative.
+A counter that stays at zero while the option is configured means every admission so far was already structurally determined (or no scored candidates tied), not necessarily that the feature is broken.

 - [ ] Other (treat as last resort)
   - Details: Launch a pod requiring resources from a specific NUMA node on a